Syntax3rror404/LIFVR-Docs/interactions.md

 > **_Important:_** At least one primitive component in the actor needs to simulate physics, has collision enabled and `Simulation Generates Hit Events`  enabled.
 Otherwise the collision solver can't track collisions and the events will not fire.

+> **_Note:_**> If an actor with skeletal mesh does not trigger the collision events of the collision solver component even with `Simulation Generates Hit Events` enabled, make sure this is also checked in the physics asset of this component in the collision section.

 it gives access to the following events:

 | Event Category          | Event Name                   | Description                                                                      | Outputs                                                                                     |